AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

   </tbody>
 </table>

-In the table above, the SCD API’s INVALIDATE action and the Replication API’s DEACTIVATE action are the actions relevant to the pure cache invalidation use case.
+In the table above, the SCD API’s INVALIDATE action and the Replication API’s DEACTIVATE action are directly related to the cache invalidation use case.

 From the table, we observe that:

-SCD API is needed when every event must be guaranteed; for example, syncing with an external system that requires accurate knowledge.
-In addition, note that if there is a publish tier upscaling event at the time of the invalidation call, an addition events will be raised when each new publish processes the invalidation
+SCD API is needed when every event must be guaranteed, for example, syncing with an external system that requires accurate knowledge.
+Note that if there is a publish tier upscaling event at the time of the invalidation call, an addition event will be raised when each new publish processes the invalidation.

 Using the Replication API isn’t common, but should be used in cases where the trigger to invalidate the cache comes from the publish tier and not author tier.
 This might be useful if dispatcher TTL is configured.